Eminem Performs With 50 Cent, Dr. Dre and More Stars at Coachella 2018

 Fans event got a taste of Eminem's history by visiting the concession stand.
 There, they could buy "mom's spaghetti"—a slight nod to a lyric in his song "Lose Yourself."

-However, not everyone was happy with Emine's performance.
+However, not everyone was happy with Eminem's performance.
 Several fans expressed frustration on Twitter for not being able to find a live stream.

 Watch E!
 News weeknights at 2am E| 11pm P, only on E!